5-Day Mindful Self-Compassion Intensive

 Shambhala Mountain Center is situated just under 8000ft.
 Though rare, this is the lower threshold where one may begin to experience altitude sickness.
 This is more likely for visitors coming directly from sea level.
 If you are susceptible to altitude sickness or want to be cautious, it is best to spend a night before your arrival in Denver or Fort Collins to acclimatize.
 Symptoms generally subside within a day at elevation.
 To read more, click here: elevation sickness.

-Megan is a Certified Mindfulness Based Stress Reduction Instructor (MBSR), a Certified Mindful Self-Compassion Instructor (MSC), a Certified Compassion Cultivation Instructor (CCT), an Adjunct Faculty member at San Diego State University, and a Lecturer at UC San Diego Rady Business School.
-She is also a Teacher Trainer and Mentor for the UC San Diego Mindfulness Based Professional Training Institute and for the Center for Mindful Self-Compassion.
-In addition to teaching Mindfulness-based programs, Megan specializes in developing and delivering mindfulness trainings for Fortune 500 companies as well as for educational, healthcare, and academic settings.
-She is currently collaborating with Universities to establish and instruct Mindfulness and Compassion courses at the collegiate level.
+Megan Prager is Co-Founder of Mindful Labs and Compassion Programs Director at UC San Diego Center for Mindfulness.
+She is a Certified Mindfulness Based Stress Reduction Instructor (MBSR), a Certified Mindful Self-Compassion Instructor (MSC), a Certified Compassion Cultivation Instructor (CCT), a Compassion for Couples Instructor (CFC), and an Adjunct Faculty member at San Diego State University.
+Megan is also a Teacher Trainer and Mentor for the UC San Diego Mindfulness Based Professional Training Institute and for the Center for Mindful Self-Compassion.
+In addition to teaching Mindfulness and Compassion-based programs, Megan specializes in developing and delivering trainings for Fortune 500 companies as well as for educational, healthcare, and academic settings.
 In all her ventures, Megan’s passion and mission are the same: to empower individuals with an understanding of the important role they play in shaping their lives and well being.
 Megan believes through compassionate awareness individuals are able to utilize one of the best resources they have: themselves.

 David Spound, M.Ed., is the Director of Valley Mindfulness in Northampton, MA.
 He is a certified teacher and teacher trainer of Mindful Self-Compassion (MSC) and Mindfulness-Based Stress Reduction (MBSR).
 He has trained and worked extensively with the UMass Center for Mindfulness, the UC San Diego Center for Mindfulness, and the Center for Mindful Self-Compassion.
 David trains and mentors new teachers of MSC and MBSR.
 He also leads silent meditation retreats for MSC and MBSR teachers, online training programs for teachers and graduates of MSC, and a men’s self-compassion workshop.
 He can be reached through www.valleymindfulness.com.